Last updated on May 17, 2023 by Wandering our World

-Gozo is also home to the Qbajjar Gozo Saltpans, the impressive Roman sea salt repositories.
+Gozo is also home to the Qbajjar Gozo Saltpans, which are impressive Roman sea salt repositories.

 Stepping away from package holiday resorts and into the cities and towns of Malta and Cyprus will give you a richer, cultural experience.

 Fortified Birgu, Senglea, and Cospicua are referred to as the ‘Three Cities’ and are often forgotten about in the eyes of tourists, but they offer a slice of authentic Maltese life and are well worth visiting.